 - 2-3lbs cut up chicken breasts or other desired protein

-- 1 tbsp olive oil, for marinade
+- 1 tablespoon olive oil, for marinade

-- 3 tsp reduced sodium soy sauce
+- 3 teaspoon reduced sodium light soy sauce

-- 1 tbsp cassareep or browning sauce
+- 1 tablespoon cassareep or browning sauce

-- 2 tbsp green seasoning
+- 2 tablespoon green seasoning

 - dash of salt